Financial advisors say one of the most frequently asked questions from their clients is: “Am I financially prepared for retirement?”

-As a result, many people simply stop working and then ask: “Okay, now what?”
+As a result, many people simply stop working and then ask: “OK, now what?”

 It’s also crucial to realize what you don’t want to do.
-While some people may want to retire on a beach and sit around and play cards all day, others would be bored to tears with that lifestyle.
-There’s obviously no single best path for everyone.
-So be honest with yourself (and your mate if you’re married), about what is most – and least – appealing to you.
+Although some people may want to retire on a beach and sit around and play cards all day, others would be bored to tears with that lifestyle.
+There’s obviously no single-best path for everyone.
+So be honest with yourself (and your mate if you’re married), about what is most–and least–appealing to you.

 3. If your finances fall short of expectations, can you cope with that reality?

-One big shock for many people is that they probably won’t be retiring at all – at least not as soon as, or in the manner, they’d hoped.
-Financial considerations are forcing a lot more retirees to continue to work part-time; others are being forced to adopt a lot less expensive lifestyle.
+One big shock for many people is that they probably won’t be retiring at all –at least not as soon as, or in the manner, they’d hoped.
+Financial considerations are forcing a lot more retirees to continue to work part-time; others are being forced to adopt a much-less-expensive lifestyle.

 Retirees and Debt